top of page

 Now that you have arrived, what is there to take in?
 In the memorial park there are several historical markers and interpretive panels.
 Most of the markers are related to the battle, but there are a few that are not.
 The interpretive kiosk is a newer addition to the park, and provides a fairly comprehensive overview of the Great Raid.
 The park also has a monument that commemorates the battle, the death of Major Daniel McCook, the family that donated the land for the memorial park, and the Moundbuilder culture that created the small mound that is within the park's boundaries.
 There is another small monument dedicated to those who helped to form the park to preserve the mound as well.

-The park has a picnic pavilion and primitive toilets.
+The park has a picnic pavilion and primitive toilets (think outhouse).
 There is no water available in the park.

-While you are at the park's kiosk, be certain to pick up a copy of the driving tour brochure and our contact card that should be available.
+While you are at the park's kiosk, be certain to pick up a copy of the driving tour brochure and our contact card that should be available (a pdf of the tour can be found HERE).
 The driving tour consists of nine stops, many that have interpretive panels, to provide you with a more enhanced understanding of the movements of troops and the actions that took place at each stop.

 Lodging & Dining:

-While we are not travel agents, using the power of the World Wide Web, we have selected some of the highest rated places to stay and dine within the region (and yes, we have sampled of few of the restaurants as we enjoy a cold draught and a bite after an event).
-Of course the are numerous choices depending on how close one wants to be to the battlefield.
+Using the power of the World Wide Web, we have selected some of the highest rated places to stay and dine within the region (and yes, we have sampled of few of the restaurants as we enjoy a cold draught and a bite after visiting battlefields).
+There are numerous choices for both lodging and dinging depending on how close one wants to be to the battlefield.

 Ravenswood, West Virginia (9 miles)